emmajanedrews/base-template/_posts/2017-05-17-why-should-you-be-wary-of-what-your-zestimate-says.md

 When I bought this property, its Zestimate was between $265,000 and $270,000.
 As I updated the information that Zillow had for it, the value went up and then varied a bit over time.
 As of this week, I’m selling this property for $318,500 and its Zestimate is $313,000.
 In my case, my Zestimate was off by 10% to 15% when I started and is within 2% now.

 So, are Zestimates accurate representations of a home’s worth?
-Zillow themselves more or less answered this question by saying that **they encourage buyers and sellers to supplement their Zestimate with other researched information.**
+Even Zillow&nbsp;**encourages buyers and sellers to supplement their Zestimate with other researched information.**

 {% include pullquote.html %}